-This month's picture: the tree-house pattern Thinking of my childhood, a wonderful example of a pattern language comes to my mind.
+The reader may wish to have a familiar example of the rather abstract notion of pattern languages.
+Thinking of my childhood, a wonderful example of a simple pattern language comes to my mind.
 It is a pattern language that many children share and which empowers them to become creative and competent designers of their environment.
 I think of the tree houses that we built and enjoyed so much, as places that made us feel alive and happy.

 How is it possible that children are capable of building tree houses?
-I assume it is possible because through playing with other children, they familiarize themselves with the language of tree houses; the patterns contained in the language then empower them to build their own individual version of a tree house.
+I assume it is possible because children learn the language of tree houses through playing with other children; the patterns contained in the language then empower them to build their own individual version of a tree house.
 To some extent, tree houses may also represent an archetype that all human beings share deep in their minds and hearts, I don't know.
-What is certain is that although each specific tree house will be a unique expression of the individual creativity of its young builders, everyone will immediately recognize it as a familiar pattern, and what is more: as a pattern that makes everyone feel good.
+What is certain is that although each specific tree house will be a unique expression of the individual creativity of its young builders, everyone will immediately recognize it as a familiar pattern, and what is more, as a pattern that makes everyone feel good.
 If you once built a tree house in your childhood, can you ever forget how good it felt to stay in it?

-My interpretation is that the tree house embodies a pattern that responds to two basic conflicting desires of children - a longing for protection on the one hand, a longing for discovering the world on the other.
+My interpretation is that the tree house embodies a pattern that responds to two basic conflicting desires of children--a longing for protection on the one hand, a longing for discovering the world on the other.
 The tree house balances these two conflicting forces by allowing children to withdraw to a place of their own where they feel safe and protected, while at the same time offering them a privileged vantage point for observing the surrounding area.

 In any case, what better example can there be of the empowering nature of a pattern language than that of children being able to design their own tree house, and feeling so good about it that they will never forget it for the rest of their lives?
-As far as I am aware, Alexander's list of no less than 253 patterns that he and his research group in Berkeley had identified by the time The Timeless Way was published,[†] does not include the "tree-house"; but I take the liberty here of using it as a personal illustration of the power of pattern languages, and of the quality they may help us achieve in observation and design.
-As well as the "window place" or any of Alexander's other patterns, the tree-house pattern radiates that living Quality without a Name which The Timeless Way of Building aims to revive in contemporary architecture and which somehow has been lost in the long process of professionalizing and industrializing the art of building - the art of designing spaces that make us feel comfortable and alive.
+As far as I am aware, Alexander's list of no less than 253 patterns that he and his research group in Berkeley (Alexander et al., 1977) had identified by the time The Timeless Way was published, does not include the tree house; however, it does include a number of related patterns that might become part of a language of tree-house design, such as "tree places," "entrance transition," and "outdoor room."
+I take the liberty here of using it as a personal illustration of the power of pattern languages, and of the quality they may help us achieve in observation and design.
+As well as the "window place" or any of Alexander's other patterns, the tree-house pattern radiates that living Quality without a Name which The Timeless Way of Building aims to revive in contemporary architecture and which somehow has been lost in the long process of professionalizing and industrializing the art of building-the art of designing spaces that make us feel comfortable and alive.